Let’s start with React by creating our first project. For that, we will use Vite, which is the official recommendation.

 Finally, navigate to the project directory and install the necessary dependencies:

-npm install
+cd mi-app npm install

-Congratulations, you have successfully initialized your project 🎉.
+Congratulations, your project is now initialized 🎉.

 npm install -D react react-dom @vitejs/plugin-react

-Starting the Development Server
+Start the Development Server

 npm run dev